 The exodus of Rohingya children, women, and men fleeing violence in Myanmar’s Rakhine state has brought nearly one million people to Bangladesh since 2017.
 These families are living in what are considered the world’s largest and most congested refugee settlements.
 Conditions are exacerbated by the fact that the district of Cox’s Bazar—where most refugees have settled—is one of the poorest areas in Bangladesh.

-World Vision US President, Edgar Sandoval Sr, recently visited Cox's Bazar.
+World Vision US President, Edgar Sandoval Sr, visited Cox's Bazar in January 2020.
 As you will see in the videos below, he experienced both the difficult life in the refugee camps as well as cutting-edge work by World Vision to respond to the food security needs of this vulnerable community.

 World Vision’s work in and around Cox’s Bazar serves more than 400,000 of those living in 23 of the 27 camps, as well as another 168,000 local residents.